Visible Greenness Exposure

 Rasterprofile

-To calculate the visibility of a point B from point A, we first need to access all raster cells from point A to B. The rasterprofile
+To determine the visibility of point B from point A, we first need to retrieve all raster cells between these two points.
+The rasterprofile

 function returns a matrix